particle-iot/docs/src/content/en/shared/webhooks.md

 A user by default may trigger a hook up to 10 times per minute for every device that is registered to their account.
 A user may create up to 20 webhooks in total.

+Note: This means you must have at least one device registered to your account to trigger a webhook.

 Limits by Hook